iqhire/iqhire/src/services/background-screening.md

 ### Medcheck – Medical Fraud, Abuse, and Sanctions Check

 A search will be conducted across 800 state and federal sources which list health care related exclusions, terminations of license, suspension, revocation, probation, and deportments.
 Medcheck is the single most comprehensive database available to the health care industry, and is an essential component for all health care related hiring.

-### Civil Monetary Penalty – Cease and Desist Check

-This search is recommended for all financial institutions.
-It includes a search of several financial industry databases of individuals who have been sanctioned for inappropriate behavior.